hellstorm-software/Kult-Rising/readme.md

     - added placeholder icon for STC
 - fixed an issue where Terminal Core HUD wouldn't close
 - fixed an issue where health/stamina indicators moved off screen when closing Terminal Core HUD
 - re-integrated old headbob into new character
     - headbob now corrisponds to movement speed
+    - fixed an issue where headbob was present on third person character

 ----------------------------------------------------------